Search for the journal by title in ejournals@cambridge.

 If the relevant year is covered, click on the link to the journal and navigate to the article.

-Where the relevant year is not covered by an ejournal, carry out a Basic Search on the journal title in Newton.
+Where the relevant year is not covered by an ejournal, search the journal title in iDiscover to locate its catalogue.
+It may available in print format in the library.

 Use the abstract and indexing databases to carry out a general subject search.
 Most Tripos students undertaking original research for their dissertation find Web of Science most useful (link below).
 Students will need their Raven password to log in to Web of Science.